joleenchong/ObsidianNotes/Devlogs/Polypoly - -opoly engine.md

 PDF:
 https://www.hasbro.com/common/instruct/00009.pdf

 A web app that allows users to customise their monopoly board and host games online.
-I will use this app to practice Javascript & figure out web dev.
+I will use this app to practice JavaScript & figure out web dev.
 [[Polypoly breakdown.canvas|Polypoly breakdown]]

 # Game flow